unchase/Unchase.FluentPerformanceMeter/README.md

 ### <a name="SampleCustomCommands"></a> Add custom Commands and Actions

 To add a custom Command that will be guaranteed to be executed upon completion of measuring the performance of a method, it is necessary to create a command class that will implement the `IPerformanceCommand` interface.
-In this case, you can transfer arbitrary data through the constructor of the created command that will be used when the command is executed, for example:
+In this case, you can transfer arbitrary data through the constructor of the created command that will be used when the command is executed.
+For example:

 ```csharp
 /// <summary>